Degree class LM-32 - Master degrees in Computer Engineering

 TECHNICAL INFORMATION ON ONLINE COMPILATION

-There are two alternatives for filling in the online plan, which can be viewed once you have entered the Esse3 personal area, under the heading Career plan:
+There are two alternatives for filling in the online study plan, which can be viewed once the student has entered the Esse3 personal area, under the heading Career plan:

-1) an 'APPR' plan scheme, whereby the completed plan is automatically approved: in this scheme, only the courses offered by the Master of Science in Computer Engineering are offered;
+1) an 'APPR' study plan scheme, whereby the completed plan is automatically approved: this scheme provides only the courses offered by the Master Degree in Computer Engineering;

-2) a 'PROP' plan outline, which must then be evaluated by the Course Council and which must only be chosen by:
+2) a 'PROP' study plan scheme, which must then be evaluated by the Course Council and which must only be chosen by:

-- students coming from a transfer/transfer from another Degree Course/Athenaeum who have had elective examinations recognised as having already been approved by a resolution of their Course Council and uploaded onto their electronic transcript.
-Only in the event that the examinations of the passage/transfer resolution have not been uploaded onto the electronic booklet or if the validation request has not yet been made, the plan must be completed by means of the appropriate paper form distributed at the Student Secretariat in via Campi 213/b, to be returned before the deadline during reception hours;
+- students transferring from another Degree Course/University who have had optional examinations officially approved by the previous Course Council and already included within the digital student record.
+Only in the event that the approved optional examinations have not yet been included within the digital student record or if the validation request has not yet been made, the study plan must be completed using the special paper form available at the Student Secretariat in via Campi 213/b, to be returned before the deadline during office opening hours;

-- students who have taken optional Erasmus examinations that have already been approved by resolution of their Course Council and uploaded onto their electronic transcript;
+- students who have passed optional examinations during an Erasmus period that have already been officially approved by the Course Council and included within the digital student record ;

-- students who wish to take extra-attendance exams in Computer Science, after having asked the Student secretariat to upload the didactic activity to their transcripts; it is advisable, if one intends to take extra-attendance exams, to obtain prior information from the President of the Degree Course, to avoid incurring non-approval, which would lead, in the event that the extra-attendance exams have already been taken, to NOT being able to consider them in one's career (since they will be considered supernumerary) and will not be part of the number of CFUs needed to obtain the degree and therefore the need to take further exams.
+- students who wish to take extra-syllabus examinations, after having asked the Student secretariat to include the teaching activity within the digital student record; it is advisable, if one intends to take extra-syllabus examinations, to obtain prior information from the President of the Degree Course, in order to avoid incurring non-approval, which would lead, if the extra-syllabus examinations have already been taken, to NOT being able to consider them in one's career (since they will be considered supernumerary) and will not be part of the number of CFUs needed to obtain the degree, with the consequent need to take further examinations.

 Plans in PROP status will be evaluated by the Course Council after the deadline for compiling plans.